 Bullfight tickets vary in price according to their position in the bullfighting arena.
 The ones in the shade (sombra) are more expensive than the ones in the sun (sol).
 Some seats are designated as sun and shade (sol y sombra) because they begin in the sun but move to shade as the afternoon progresses.
 Seats located closest to the bullfight are also more expensive than those near the back.
 So ones near the ringside barrier (barrera) which are also in the shade are the most expensive.

-Read about the development of bull fighting from ancient times ….
+- History of Bullfighting: Read about the development of bull fighting from ancient times.

-Madrid’s bullring, Las Ventas is the world’s top venue for bullfighting ….
+- Bullfighting in Madrid: Madrid’s bullring, Las Ventas is the world’s top venue for bullfighting

-Of all the bullfighters who have died in bullfights, Manolete was the greatest ….
+- The Great Manolete: Of all the bullfighters who have died in bullfights, Manolete was the greatest.